 - The loft staircase will be modified to have a double winder at top which will make access better and push it back enough to eliminate the head height issue.
 The door to the loft room will be in the sensible location of where the room starts (seen in the Second Floor layout below).

-We currently use the loft room as a home office so we don’t need an ensuite there, but we are adding a shower room for two reasons:
+We currently use the loft room as a home office and while we don’t have a real need for an ensuite here, we are adding a shower room for three reasons:

-- A 5-bedroom house needs more than one bathroom.
+- A 5-bedroom house needs more than one bathroom, on paper at least.

 - Creating this shower room before the existing bathroom gets demolished will enable us to live on site as we will always have a shower and loo.
-Doing this is cheaper than renting elsewhere, and unlike rent paid to a landlord, will add value to our house.
+Doing this is cheaper than renting elsewhere and will add value to our house.